 Mechanism of Action

 Copper acts as a cofactor for several essential enzymes.
-In the antioxidant defence chain, it enables the function of superoxide dismutase (an enzyme that neutralises the most reactive free radicals in the body).
-Structurally, copper activates lysyl oxidase, responsible for the cross-linking (the chemical bridging that provides strength) of collagen and elastin.
-Without this cross-linking, support fibres lose their mechanical resistance.
+In antioxidant defence, it drives superoxide dismutase, the enzyme that neutralises the most reactive free radicals in the body.
+Structurally, it activates lysyl oxidase, which chemically welds collagen and elastin fibres together.
+Without this bonding, support fibres lose their mechanical strength.

-Copper also participates in iron metabolism via ceruloplasmin (a transport protein that converts iron into a usable circulating form).
-It is involved in melanin synthesis (the pigment that protects skin and hair).
-It also contributes to energy production within mitochondria (the energy powerhouses of cells).
-This multiplicity of roles explains why insufficient intake manifests across several fronts simultaneously.
+Copper also takes part in iron metabolism through ceruloplasmin (a protein that makes iron transportable in the blood).
+It enters the synthesis of melanin, the pigment of skin and hair.
+Finally, it contributes to energy production within the mitochondria, the cell's energy factories.
+This range of roles explains why insufficient intake shows up on several fronts at once.

 Key Benefits